RickWeber/100-days-of-code/r1-log.md

 capabilities, then update production plans in the direction of what the agent successfully sells.
 It means no arbitrageurs, but it means a simple model that works.
 I can layer on complexity later.

+### R1D10 - 2020-08-07

+Alright, I just reduced model.py from 280 lines to 80.
+"Works" is maybe too strong a word, but I'm actually pulling the code into the REPL, so it's a whole lot better than what I had at the start of the week!